SeongjaeHuh/past_engin/Part1.md

 ![](/img/1-15.PNG)
 ![](/img/1-16.PNG)

-ii.
-List the your instances by IP address and DNS name
+### List the your instances by IP address and DNS name

 ```
 sudo vi /etc/hosts